olcf/hands-on-with-summit/challenges/Python_Conda_Basics/README.md

 ## Creating a new environment

-For this challenge, we are going to install an older version of Python.
+For this challenge, we are going to install a newer version of Python.

 To do so, we will create a new environment using the `conda create` command: